elchulito88/Lead-Gen-Workshop/documentation/Workshop-Walkthrough.md

 * Deploy model to a containerized endpoint and web-app frontend for consumption
 * Leverage collaboration and documentation capabilities throughout to make all work reproducible and sharable!

+Please use the following link for the Workshop Documentation and a full walkthrough: [LINK](http://www.google.com)

 # Section 1
 ## Project Set Up